Main Article Content

 Abstract

-Objective: Scrub typhus is the most common rickettsial disease in India, caused by Orientia tsutsugamushi, and transmitted by chigger mites.
-Previously reported in South India, but the resurgence of cases is currently reported in Eastern India.
-This study aimed to estimate the prevalence and describe the clinico-laboratory profile of scrub typhus in paediatric patients (1-12 years old) in Eastern India.
-Methods: A prospective observational study was conducted from January to December 2019 in a paediatric tertiary care centre in Kolkata.
-All acute undifferentiated febrile illness cases (1-12 years) were tested for scrub typhus serology by ELISA.
-Demographic details, clinical features, laboratory findings, complications and treatment outcomes of scrub typhus patients were extracted in Microsoft Excel spreadsheet and further analysed.
-Results: The prevalence of scrub typhus among acute febrile illness patients was 4.5 %.
-The mean age of patients was 5.22 years and the majority (64.2 %) had a fever for the last 7-14 days.
-Gastrointestinal symptoms like vomiting (43.3 %) and pain abdominal (32.8 %) were frequently seen.
-Major clinical signs were hepatomegaly (41.8 %) and splenomegaly (31.3 %).
-Complication was observed in 74.6 %, with thrombocytopenia (40.3 %) and meningoencephalitis (29.9 %) being more frequent.
-The case fatality rate was 1.5 %.
-Conclusions: Classical eschar was absent in three-fourth of our patients, hence we advocate laboratory scrub typhus testing for all suspected cases in endemic region.
-Thrombocytopenia and meningoencephalitis were prominent complications in our study.
-Prompt treatment with doxycycline and/or azithromycin could prevent complications and reduce mortality.
+Objectives: Scrub typhus is the most common rickettsial disease in India, caused by Orientia tsutsugamushi and transmitted by chigger mites.
+Previously prevalent in South India, a resurgence of scrub typhus cases has recently affected Eastern India.
+This study aimed to estimate the prevalence and describe the clinico-laboratory profile of scrub typhus in paediatric patients (1–12 years old) living in Eastern India.
+Methods: This prospective observational study was conducted from January to December 2019 at the Dr B C Roy Post Graduate Institute of Paediatric Sciences, Kolkata, India.
+All acute undifferentiated cases of febrile illness, in patients aged between 1–12 years, were tested using scrub typhus serology by ELISA.
+Demographic details, clinical features, laboratory findings, complications and treatment outcomes of these scrub typhus patients were extracted and analysed.
+Results: Out of 1,473 patients with acute febrile illness, 67 (4.5%) children were diagnosed with scrub typhus.
+The mean age of the selected patients was 5.22 ± 3.05 years, and the majority (64.2%) had been running a fever since the preceding 7–14 days.
+Gastrointestinal symptoms such as vomiting (43.3%) and abdominal pain (32.8%) were most frequently observed.
+Major clinical signs of scrub typhus were hepatomegaly (41.8%) and splenomegaly (31.3%).
+Complications were observed in 74.6% of patients, with thrombocytopenia (40.3%) and meningoencephalitis (29.9%) occurring more frequently.
+The case fatality rate of the study sample was 1.5%.
+Conclusion: Classical eschar was absent in three-fourth of the studied patients.
+Hence, this study advocates laboratory scrub typhus tests for all suspected cases in the endemic region (Eastern India).
+Prompt treatment with doxycycline and/or azithromycin could prevent complications such as thrombocytopenia/meningoencephalitis and reduce mortality.

 Article Details